joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 There are wallet addresses we use to exchange Cryptocurrency..... plenty of that.
 But there is not ONE Global wallet address that Proof our Identity legal and as a global standard to interact on INTERNET.

-we need ONE and intitutionalized.
+we need ONE and institutionalized.
 LEGAL. ( we will do on X )

 # Let's take a look here:

-Ethereum Blockchain uses Metamask wallet to access and to sign the transactions to exchange money, to build apps, to sign contracts, to interact with Ethereum Blockchain.
+Ethereum Blockchain uses Metamask wallet to access and sign the transactions to exchange money, build apps, sign contracts, interact with Ethereum Blockchain.

 the plan is to land ETHEREUM on EARTH.
 (IDs for the entire humanity / Internet citizens)

+and the SOLUTION is BITCOIN and NOSTR ( the new INTERNET PROTOCOL ) for the social media / for the payments

 GLOBAL LEGAL WALLETS IDs for EVERYBODY.
+BITCOIN

 * 1 person = 1 ID
 * 1 company = 1 ID
 * 1 Nation = 1 ID

-we create new funtionalities for 8 billion human beings to interact with the INTERNET.
+we create new functionalities for 8 billion human beings to interact with the INTERNET. ( BITCOIN - NOSTR ) PROTOCOL

-There is also no universal standard for expressing —> exchanging —> verifying —> credentials or IDs.
+There is also no universal standard for expressing —> exchanging —> verifying —> credentials or IDs. ( BITCOIN - NOSTR ) PROTOCOL

 # How it works….?

-1 public key / 1 secret key
+1 public key / 1 secret key. ( NOSTR protocol )

 WE OWN our DATA